nielsbaloe/vertxui/README.md

 ### More

 Currently GWT is used, because it is by far the most efficiënt and full-featured Java 8 implementation out there.
+In the first month, TeaVM is used, which is 1000% faster in compiling but does not correctly support all lambda notations.
+The same goes for jsweet, Vertxui was ported into jsweet in about half an hour, but jsweet does not support all Java constructions (not even enums properly).

 Polyglot is possible as long as the sourcecode is included in the jars.